light-planck/nemmy-frontend/README.md

 # nemmy

-government of the nemmy, by the nemmy, for the nemmy.
+Government of the nemmy, by the nemmy, for the nemmy.

 ## Getting Started